MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting.md

 **Required role to view the errors:** System admin

-In Dual write many times Finance and Operations apps will show up errors which are related to dataverse instance.
-To enable verbose logging for the errors, use following steps:
+Dual-write errors that originate in Dataverse can appear in the Finance and Operations app.
+To enable verbose logging for the errors, following these steps:

-1. For all project configurations in Finance and Operations app there is a flag IsDebugMode on DualWriteProjectConfiguration entity.
+1. For all project configurations in Finance and Operations app there is a flag **IsDebugMode** on the **DualWriteProjectConfiguration** table.

-2. Open the entity in Excel addin.
-An easy way to do it is to enable design mode in Finance and Operations app excel addin and add the DualWriteProjectConfigurationEntity to the sheet.
-Refer to https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/office-integration/use-excel-add-in for more info on excel addins.
+2. Open the **DualWriteProjectConfiguration** using the Excel addin.
+To use the addin, enable design mode in the Finance and Operations Excel addin and add the **DualWriteProjectConfiguration** to the sheet.
+For more information, see [View and update entity data with Excel](../../office-integration/use-excel-add-in.md).

-3. Set the IsDebugMode to Yes on the project in question.
+3. Set **IsDebugMode** to **Yes** on the project.
 4. Run the scenario that is generating errors.

-5. The verbose logs are available on DualWriteErrorLog table.
+5. The verbose logs are stored in the **DualWriteErrorLog** table.

-6. To lookup data on table browser use the following link https://XXXaos.cloudax.dynamics.com/?mi=SysTableBrowser&tableName=DualWriteErrorLog  (replace XXX as appropriate):
+6. To lookup data on table browser use the following link: `https://999aos.cloudax.dynamics.com/?mi=SysTableBrowser&tableName=DualWriteErrorLog`, replacing `999` as needed.

-7. Update after [KB 4595434](https://fix.lcs.dynamics.com/Issue/Details?kb=4595434&bugId=527820&dbType=3&qc=98e5dc124ac125c57ad633d885ac612aea3ddb8f4abf9d71ab3aa354f2e06cbe)  (available for PU 37 and above).
-If you have this kb installed then the debug mode will capture more logs.
+7. Update again after [KB 4595434](https://fix.lcs.dynamics.com/Issue/Details?kb=4595434&bugId=527820&dbType=3&qc=98e5dc124ac125c57ad633d885ac612aea3ddb8f4abf9d71ab3aa354f2e06cbe)  (available for PU 37 and above).
+If you have this fix installed then the debug mode will capture more logs.

-Detailed Error Message will capture the batch request Formatted as follows

-{ "entityName": "UnitOfMeasureEntity", "externalEntityName": "uoms", "executionStatus": 2, "fieldResponses": [], "recordResponses": [ { "errorMessage": "Request failed with status code InternalServerError and CDS error code : Internal Server Error", "logDateTime": "2020-12-08T00:14:28.2746686Z", "verboseError": "Batch response detailed error {"Message":"ValidateClosed - Db GetCreateConnection() should be closed on End","ExceptionMessage":"ValidateClosed - Db GetCreateConnection() should be closed on End","ExceptionType":"Microsoft.Crm.CrmException","StackTrace":" at Microsoft.Crm.CrmDbConnection.ValidateClosed(Boolean raiseException)\r\n at Microsoft.Crm.LegacySqlDataAccessContextImplementation.EndRequest()\r\n at Microsoft.Crm.SqlDataAccessContext.OnEndRequest()\r\n at Microsoft.Crm.BusinessEntities.ExecutionContext.OnEndRequest()\r\n at Microsoft.Crm.Extensibility.OData.CrmODataBatchHandler.<ExecuteChangeSetAsync>d__10.MoveNext()\r\n--- End of stack trace from previous location where exception was thrown ---\r\n at System.Runtime.ExceptionServices.ExceptionDispatchInfo.Throw()\r\n at Microsoft.Crm.Extensibility.OData.CrmODataBatchHandler.<ExecuteRequestMessagesImplAsync>d__15.MoveNext()\r\n--- End of stack trace from previous location where exception was thrown ---\r\n at System.Runtime.ExceptionServices.ExceptionDispatchInfo.Throw()\r\n at System.Runtime.CompilerServices.TaskAwaiter.HandleNonSuccessAndDebuggerNotification(Task task)\r\n at Microsoft.Crm.Extensibility.OData.CrmODataBatchHandler.<>c__DisplayClass8_0.<<ExecuteRequestMessagesAsync>b__0>d.MoveNext()\r\n--- End of stack trace from previous location where exception was thrown ---\r\n at System.Runtime.ExceptionServices.ExceptionDispatchInfo.Throw()\r\n at System.Runtime.CompilerServices.TaskAwaiter.HandleNonSuccessAndDebuggerNotification(Task task)\r\n at Microsoft.Crm.Extensibility.OData.CrmODataBatchHandler.<ExecuteRequestMessagesAsync>d__8.MoveNext()\r\n--- End of stack trace from previous location where exception was thrown ---\r\n at System.Runtime.ExceptionServices.ExceptionDispatchInfo.Throw()\r\n at System.Runtime.CompilerServices.TaskAwaiter.HandleNonSuccessAndDebuggerNotification(Task task)\r\n at System.Web.OData.Batch.DefaultODataBatchHandler.<ProcessBatchAsync>d__0.MoveNext()\r\n--- End of stack trace from previous location where exception was thrown ---\r\n at System.Runtime.ExceptionServices.ExceptionDispatchInfo.Throw()\r\n at System.Runtime.CompilerServices.TaskAwaiter.HandleNonSuccessAndDebuggerNotification(Task task)\r\n at System.Web.Http.Batch.HttpBatchHandler.<SendAsync>d__0.MoveNext()","ErrorCode":"0x8004023e"} " } ], "isErrorCountUpdated": false, "dualWriteProcessingStage": 4, "debugLogTrace": [ "CDS batch request --batch_4225728f-0c74-40ae-9598-ad7bdf9240a6\r\n Content-Type: multipart/mixed; boundary=changeset_d6a69b31-8b5d-4f6f-a365-281a45f2e416\r\n\r\n --changeset_d6a69b31-8b5d-4f6f-a365-281a45f2e416\r\nContent-Type: application/http\r\nContent-Transfer-Encoding: binary\r\n\r\nPOST /api/data/v9.0/uoms?tag=https://dualwrite718b5367ceebc804aos.cloudax.dynamics.com HTTP/1.1\r\nHost: test.crm.dynamics.com \r\nContent-ID: 1\r\nContent-Type: application/json; charset=utf-8\r\n\r\n{"msdyn_symbol":"pr","msdyn_externalunitclassname":"Quantity","msdyn_decimalprecision":0,"msdyn_isbaseunit":"false","msdyn_issystemunit":"false","msdyn_systemofunits":"192350000","name":"pr","msdyn_description":"Pairs"}\r\n--changeset_d6a69b31-8b5d-4f6f-a365-281a45f2e416--\r\n\r\n --batch_4225728f-0c74-40ae-9598-ad7bdf9240a6--" ] }

-verboseError: Captures the long text of the error from Dataverse.
-This can be used to get more context information while debugging. debugLogTrace : Captures the actual batch request sent to Dataverse along with payload.

 ## Check synchronization errors on the virtual machine for the Finance and Operations app